rosjava/rosjava_core/docs/src/main/sphinx/installing.rst

 Installing rosjava_core
 =======================

+These instructions assume that you have already installed ROS on your system.
+See :roswiki:`ROS/Installation` if you need help installing ROS.

+When choosing a release to install, please consider that:

+* The *oldest* ROS release that rosjava has been tested with is: **Electric**
+* The *newest* ROS release that rosjava has been tested with is: **Electric**

+These instructions also assume you are using Ubuntu.
+However, the differences between platforms should be minimal.

-rosjava_core should be installed using rosws.
-See the `rosws tutorial`_ for more information.
+The recommend installation procedure is to use rosws.
+See the `rosws tutorial`_ for more information if you find the following quick start instructions to be insufficient.

 .. _rosws tutorial: http://www.ros.org/doc/api/rosinstall/html/rosws_tutorial.html

-The following instructions configure rosjava_core for electric on Ubuntu.

 #. sudo apt-get install easy_install
 #. easy_install --prefix ~/.local -U rosintall